 The appointing power shall interview and make a selection from among the certified eligible candidates and shall notify the person or persons of their appointment.
 The appointing power shall also notify the candidates not selected of his appointment to the position.
-The appointing power notifies the Personnel Director of his selection who then arranges a medical examination as required by Rule XII.
+The appointing power notifies the Personnel Human Resources Director, or designee of his the selection who then arranges a medical examination as required by Rule XII.
 The appointed candidate is only considered ready for duty after satisfactorily passing the medical examination.
-Those candidates not accepted, except through medical rejection, shall be returned to the appropriate employment list.
-The Personnel Director may remove the name of an eligible candidate from the appropriate list if the eligible candidate declines three offers of employment to the class for which the eligible list was established.
+Those candidates not accepted, except through medical rejection, shall be returned to the appropriate employment eligibility list.
+The Personnel Human Resources Director, or designee may remove the name of an eligible candidate from the appropriate list if the eligible candidate declines three (3) offers of employment to the class for which the eligible list was established.

 In an emergency situation, when it is necessary to prevent stoppage of public business, loss of life, or damage to persons or property, the County Administrative Officer may authorize an appointing power to employ such persons as may be needed for the duration of the emergency without regard to the personnel rule governing appointments and medical examinations.
-Such appointments shall be reported to the Personnel Director before the person is paid.
+Such appointments shall be reported to the Personnel-Human Resources Director before the person is paid by the first day of employment in the position.
 Persons appointed pursuant to this section shall be deemed to serve under emergency appointments.
 Time served under such emergency appointments shall not be considered as part of a probationary period for the purposes of conferring permanent status, except as provided in Rule V.

-If, upon certification, an eligible declines in writing or fails to report or communicate with an appointing power or the Personnel Department within five working days, in addition to the time required for transmission to him of the notice, the Personnel Director shall in his stead certify to the appointing power the name of the person standing next highest on the appropriate list.
+If, upon certification, an eligible declines in writing or fails to report or communicate with an appointing power or the Personnel-Human Resources Department within five (5) working days, in addition to the time required for transmission to him of the notice, the Personnel-Human Resources Director, or designee shall in his stead certify to the appointing power the name of the person standing next highest on the appropriate list.